 Definition, Categories, and Prerequisites

-Definition: Item master is a record in Ascent that is the basis for housing all quantity related, product structure, and pricing information.
+Definition: The Salesforce Item Master is a record in Ascent that is the basis for housing all quantity related, product structure, and pricing information.

 Categories: There are no specific types or categories of items, per se, however, this document will note the major ways that items can be used.

 Item Type: This field indicates whether an item is item type = “item”, meaning that it can be bought, stocked, and sold, and does not contain a bill of material.
 If an item has item type = “item”, it can also be of such a nature as to reference a service, once that can be bought or sold, but not stocked.
 A service would have no inventory capability.
 Another item type is “BOM”, which stands for bill of materials.
 This means that this item is eligible to have a bill of materials associated with it, which indicates what components, materials, or sub-assemblies this item consists of.